CloudLabs-MOC/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/13-LAB-SC_100_Lab4_Ex2_Global_Secure_Access.md

 1. Password field: **<inject key="VM Password"></inject>**.

-You have successfully connected to the file server by using Global Secure Access.
+   >**Success!** You have successfully connected to the file server by using Global Secure Access.

 ### Review

-In this lab, you have completed the following:
+In this excercise, you have completed the following:

 - Activated the Global Secure Access.
 - Enabled TLS and installed the private network connector.
 - Created a shared folder on the server.